Looking for all Articles by Catherine Wilson Garry?

 10. Take your favourite book to your local library and ask your librarian for a recommendation of what to read next!

-12. (P2 bag only): Look at the numbers on the domino cards practice picking and making important numbers like house numbers, birthdays and phone numbers.
+12. (P2 bag only): Look at the numbers on the domino cards and practice picking and making important numbers like house numbers, birthdays and phone numbers.

 14. Use soft toys, figurines or other objects to make a puppet show version of one of the stories.
 Your puppet could act out the plot or ask them to read the book to you.